-Years ago it was really hard to tell a silver from a Weimaraner.
+Years ago it was really hard to tell a silver Lab from a Weimaraner.
 Unless you looked at the tail.
 In the US, Weimaraners have their tails docked to six inches.
 Other countries have outlawed cropping ears and docking tails, so looking at the tail in those locations is not helpful.

 Over time, silver breeders have bred their dogs to purebred Labs so the silvers are looking more Lab-like.
 And they decided to lie and declare their mixed-breed dog are purebred Labradors.
-This is the silver Lab myth.
+This is the silver Labrador myth.

 The Labrador Retriever originated in Newfoundland and the early dogs were black.
 Some had white markings from the St John's dog.